Jordan-Pierce/CoralNet-Toolbox/Toolbox/README.md

 export CORALNET_PASSWORD=mypassword
 ```

-In this folder is a `requirements.txt` file that can be used to install all dependencies needed
+In root directory is a `requirements.txt` file that can be used to install all dependencies needed
 for these scripts (install using conda)

 `$ conda create --name coralnet_api --file requirements.txt`

+## Tools

+Below is a description of each tool available for use.

-## CoralNet Download ⬇️
+## Download ⬇️

 This code can be used to download all data (model metadata, labelset, images, annotations)
 from any public source, or a private source if your account has access to.
 The